NXX10

 }

-Importantly (for the purposes of optimization), the only hard semantic requirement is that for everyone call to stdc_vla_alloc, there is a matching call to stdc_vla_free.
+Importantly (for the purposes of optimization), the only hard semantic requirement is that for every one call to stdc_vla_alloc, there is a matching call to stdc_vla_free.
 There does not have to be a call for each VLA, if the implementation wants to e.g. re-use the memory of a previous allocation.
 See § 3.4 Memory Reuse for more details.

 3.1.
 Can we return a null pointer value from stdc_vla_alloc?